Stay safe in the car – tips for women drivers

-I often feel that winter is the worst time for driving due to wet roads or ice but I do have a few simple tips to help you stay safer and more confident in your next car trip.
+I often feel that winter is the worst time for driving due to wet roads or ice but I do have a few simple tips to for women drivers to stay safer and more confident on the road.

 To get the best use out of your car, have it serviced regularly at a respected garage.
 Your car manual will tell you how often you need to do this.
 It will also contain advice and specifications for the general maintenance of your vehicle, but here are a few areas to consider: